DataDog/documentation/content/en/developers/dogstatsd/unix_socket.md

 2. Make the socket file accessible to the application containers by mounting a shared volume on both sides.
 This makes it possible for the application containers to access the socket from the Datadog Agent container.

-    - Mount the empty folder the `volumes` section of the task definition:
+    1. Mount the empty folder in the `volumes` section of the task definition:

         ```json
         "volumes": [